CALENDAR OF EVENTS

 Utah became the 12th state in the country to sign a memorandum of the understanding with the French education system.
 The partnership is a good way to build relationships and for France to promote the French language, which is spoken in more than 50 countries on five continents.

 The State of Utah benefits because our students learn the French language from a native from France.
-Edgemont is benefitting from this agreement with the services of Mrs. Helene VanVooren Villareale, one of our 1st Grade French Teachers this year.
+Edgemont is benefiting from this agreement with the services of Mrs. Helene VanVooren Villareale.

 For more information please click here: http://www.sltrib.com/education/ci_14265745